MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/liquid/template-tags.md

 ## fetchxml

-Allows user to query data from CDS and render the results in a page.
+Allows user to query data from Microsoft Dataverse, and render the results in a page.

 > [!NOTE]
 > You can learn more about querying the data using fetchxml at [use FetchXML to query data](../../../developer/data-platform/use-fetchxml-construct-query.md).